 IEEE conference templates contain guidance text for composing and formatting conference papers.
 Please ensure that all template text is removed from your conference paper prior to submission to the conference.
 Failure to remove template text from your paper will result in your paper not being published.

 Authors are requested to upload the following:

-- Full (camera-ready) paper in both DOC and IEEE Xplore-compliant PDF (see instructions below)
+- Full paper in both DOCX and IEEE Xplore-compliant PDF (see instructions below)

 - A scanned copy of the bank (wire) transfer statement for the conference fee payment